DennitchGlitchie/1135LaundryMonitor/README.md

 - history.log: History of now.log
 - laundry_webserver.py: Creates the Flask Webserver

-Detailed Description of Receiver Software Design run_laundry_monitor_alg.sh is the main process.
-It send_audio_analysis.py because the pigpiod service can't be started and stopped.
+Detailed Description of Transmitter Software Design run_laundry_monitor_alg.sh is the main process.
+It starts send_audio_analysis.py because the pigpiod service can't be started and stopped.
 A loop is started (currently 10 second delay) where record_audio.sh is ran to generate now.wav.
 The python file process_audio.py which has a dictionary to select frequencies for analysis.
 Any combination of frequencies can be selected and additional can be added.
 Currently the algorithm is only focussing on 60Hz and the rest are useless.

 frequencies = {
     'Energy60Hz': 60,